telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard.md

 ---
 title: Upgrade Wizard
-page_title: Upgrade Wizard
+page_title: Using the Upgrade Wizard
-description: Upgrade Wizard
+description: " Learn how the Upgrade Wizard can be used to upgrade a .NET Framework project by following the wizard steps."
 slug: telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard
 tags: upgrade,wizard
 published: True